 Firstly, you will need a 12-volt battery to get started.
 You can even use a car battery if you have a small generator.
 Next, locate your generator's automatic voltage regulator.
 Finally, disconnect the two wires that run to the generator brushes.

-One is usually red, and another is black or white.
-To the generator ground battery terminal, connect the black or white wire.
-Next, connect a light, activate the generator's breaker or switch, and start the motor.
+One is usually red, while another is black or white.
+Connect the black or white wire to the generator’s ground battery terminal.
+Next, connect a light, turn on the generator's breaker or switch, and start the motor.

-Connect the battery +12 volts (red cable) to the red wire on the terminals you removed for three seconds.
-Replace the plug after removing the wires.
-The generator should now be producing electricity once more.
+Connect the battery's +12 volts (red cable) to the red wire on the terminals you removed for three seconds.
+Remove the cables and then replace the plug.
+The generator should now be generating electricity once again.

 b).
 Using the Electric Drill Method